vaibhav07kunaal-svg/Shadowfox/README.md

-# Python Visualization Libraries Guide
+# ShadowFox Data Science Internship

 ## Overview

+This repository contains the projects completed as part of the ShadowFox Data Science Internship.
+The projects demonstrate data analysis, visualization, and practical applications of Python in data science.

+## Projects

+### 1. Python Visualization Libraries Guide

-This project provides a comprehensive guide to Python visualization libraries including Matplotlib, Seaborn, Plotly, Bokeh, and Pandas Visualization.
+A comprehensive guide covering major Python visualization libraries:

-## Objectives

-* Understand different Python visualization libraries.
-* Learn various graph types and their applications.
-* Compare libraries based on usability, interactivity, and performance.
-* Provide practical code examples for data visualization.

-## Libraries Covered

 * Matplotlib
 * Seaborn